Camera Feed on Background — Unity Asset — Mobile Camera Stream — Device Camera

 Steps

-- File > Build Settings > iOS or Android > Switch Platform.
+- File > Build Profiles > Platforms > Android, iOS > Switch Platform.

-- Next Packages must be manually installed with Git & Unity Package Manager:
+- Next Packages must be manually installed with Git & Unity Package Manager.
+I recommend using indicated versions to get a guaranteed experience:

-- Download and import Camera Feed on Background into Unity.
+- Download and import the Camera Feed on Background into Unity.

-- Window > TextMeshPro > Import TMP Essential Resources.
+- Window > TextMeshPro > Import TMP Essential Resources > Import.

 - Reopen Unity Project.

-- File > Build Settings > Add Scenes to build:
+- File > Build Profiles > Scene List > Add Scenes:

 - Menu,

-- Permission_Camera (from Makaka Games > Permissions > Camera > Scenes),
+- Permission_Camera (from Makaka Games > Publisher > Permissions > Camera > Scenes),

-- LoadScreen (from Makaka Games > Publisher > Everyday Tools > SceneControl > Scenes),
+- LoadScreen (from Makaka Games > Publisher > SceneControl > Scenes),

 - Demo.

-- Option: Limit the Screen Orientation from Auto (by default) to the Portrait only or Landscape only by indication of appropriate Scene Loading Methods on the corresponding buttons that cause a transition to another scenes.
+- Option: Limit the Screen Orientation from Auto (by default) to Portrait only or Landscape only by indication of appropriate Scene Loading Methods on the corresponding buttons that cause transitions to other scenes.
 Orientation in the Player Settings is used for the 1st scene in the build.

-- Option: File > Build Settings > Development Build > Check (to See the Log in the Console).
+- Option: File > Build Profiles > Development Build > Check (to See the Log in the Console).

-- File > Build Settings > Player Settings > iOS > Other Settings > Camera Usage Description > Fill it (any notice for your app).
+- File > Build Profiles > Player Settings > iOS > Other Settings > Configuration > Camera Usage Description > Fill it (any notice for your app).

-- Test in the Unity Editor or Build for Mobile.
+- Test in the Unity Editor or Build.

 Useful Article: How to Test iOS App without Developer Account?